First time here?

 9. Our most popular Bon Appetit columns have been: Braised Short Ribs, Yogurt-marinated Grilled Chicken, and Convincing the Kids to Eat Brussels Sprouts.
 But you can visit the Providers Archive and decide for yourself.

 10. Our parenting philosophy: I have convinced myself that if we eat together every night and fight hard against The Death of Anticipation, our kids will turn out just fine.

 Some Obligatory Housekeeping

 Like what you read?
-Subscribe to our newsletter, buy the official DALS “Make Dinner Not War” bumper sticker, and follow us on facebook, twitter, Pinterest, or instagram.
+Sign up for my newsletter, subscribe to DALS on Bloglovin (or your favorite reader), and follow us on facebook, twitter, Pinterest, or instagram.
 Lastly, we love hearing about your dinner conquests and complaints, so please feel free to email me whenever you’d like.
 Your feedback is, in fact, our favorite part of the whole DALS enterprise.
 Well, that and the writing-for-free part, of course.

 Thanks for stopping by,

 All photographs on this page by Jennifer Causey for DALS.